New women-only capsule hotel to open in central Tokyo as firm sees strong demand | The Japan Times

 The new seven-story hotel — nine hours woman Kanda — is located near JR Kanda Station and offers 70 sleeping pods.

-On Wednesday, Keisuke Yui, founder of hotel operator nine hours Inc., said his firm usually builds capsule hotels for both male and female customers but the available land was quite limited this time so they opted to narrow the focus.
+On Wednesday, Keisuke Yui, founder of hotel operator nine hours Inc., said his firm usually builds capsule hotels for both male and female customers.
+But because the available land was quite limited at the new location, they opted to narrow the focus.

 “We decided to make this hotel for women because there are not many such facilities, especially capsule hotels,” Yui said during a preview event for the hotel on Wednesday.